ruby-rdf/rdf-ldp/CONSTRAINED_BY.md

 ### Membership URI/Predicate

 The LDP specification requires the presence of _exactly one_ membership-constant-uri and membership predicate for each Direct Container.
-We do not impose this requirement on creation or update of a container.
-Attempts to POST to a Direct Container missing one of these triples will cause the defaults to be added and used for that request.
-Attempts to POST to a Direct Container with more than one of either of these triples will fail with `Not Allowed`.
+We impose this requirement on creation by adding a default values if one is not present.
+Attempts to POST to a Direct Container missing one of these triples, or with more than one value for either, will fail with `Not Allowed`.
 The defaults are:

   - membership-constant-uri: the container itself as
   - membership-predicate: `ldp:member`